 Please tell us if you think your city is one of The Music Cities!

 We’re not talking about stadium concerts, huge festivals out in a cornfield, or cover bands playing in a biker bar.
-We’re talking about real, authentic places where musical creativity drives entrepreneurship, quality of life and placemaking.
+We’re talking about authentic places where musical creativity drives entrepreneurship, quality of life, and placemaking.
 Places that people want to be because of the music.
 Places that people think of because of music.
 Musicians that people think of because of a place.
 Places where music drives economic growth and quality of life.
 Places where music improves the public realm.

 So what makes a place one of TheMusicCities?
 Here are our inaugural lists: